susanBuck/notes/07_WordPress/01_Background.md

-## Levels of know-how
+## Levels WP Users

 ### How to be a happy, average WordPress user
 * Stick in GUI-land.
 Don't try and pop the hood.
-* Play with plugins and themes, using what the authors give 'ya.
+* Play with plugins and themes, using what the authors give you.
 * Have low expectations of what you can control.
-* Recite the serenity prayer repeatedly.

 ### How to be a better than average WordPress user
 * Learn the basics of HTML and CSS.
 Get a general understanding of PHP and JavaScript.